antoinesaget/sits_dl_preprocess/README.md

 # Satellite Imagery Download and Processing Pipeline

-This repository contains a data processing pipeline designed to download Sentinel-2 satellite imagery from Google Earth Engine, process it into a standardized format, and save it as memory-mapped arrays for efficient access.
-The pipeline is specifically designed for working with agricultural parcels in France.
+This repository contains a data processing pipeline designed to download Sentinel-2 satellite time series from Google Earth Engine, process it into a standardized format, and save it as memory-mapped arrays for efficient access.
+It takes as input a parquet file containing polygons and outputs a memory-mapped array containing the downloaded and processed data for each polygon.

 ## Overview